anoushkapuri/Aviation-Agent/README.md

 1. **Web Interface**:
    - Launch the application using one of the methods above
+   - **Documents are automatically loaded** - no manual upload required!
-   - Upload PDF documents using the file uploader
+   - You can upload additional PDF documents if needed
-   - Alternatively, use the "Load Documents from Default Directory" button
-   - Start asking questions in the chat interface
+   - Start asking questions immediately in the chat interface
    - View source documents for answers in the expandable sections

 2. **Command Line Interface**:
    - Launch the CLI mode
-   - Documents will be automatically loaded from the default directory
+   - Documents are automatically loaded from the default directory
    - Type your questions and press Enter
    - Type 'exit' to quit

 ## Default Document Directory

-The application creates a `test_pdfs` directory in the project root.
-You can place PDF documents here for automatic loading.
+The application uses a `test_pdfs` directory in the project root. **Documents in this directory are automatically loaded** when you start the application, so you don't need to upload them every time.

+- **Pre-existing documents**: The app comes with sample aviation documents
+- **Add your own**: Place additional PDF files in the `test_pdfs` directory
+- **Automatic loading**: No manual intervention required

 ## Requirements

 - Python 3.8 or higher
 - OpenAI API key
 - FAISS vector database
-- PDF documents to analyze
+- PDF documents to analyze (pre-loaded or uploaded)
 - Internet connection for API access

 ## Dependencies